-Setting off early from Victoria Falls, we catch a last sighting of the mighty falls before crossing the border into Zambia.
-While we have a long day travelling today, we get our first impressions of the Africa that awaits us.
-Colourful markets, busy villages and rural scenes form the backdrop of our journey to the outskirts of Lusaka.
+Setting off early from the Zambian side of Victoria Falls, we catch a last sighting of the mighty falls before we head off on a long day travelling.
+We get our first impressions of East Africa through the window of our truck: colourful markets, busy villages and rural scenes form the backdrop of our journey as we travel through Zambia.
 We enjoy a prepared meal on arrival as our guides brief us on the days ahead.

-With two days of travel behind us we look forward to the tranquillity of South Luangwa and this morning we make our way to the banks of the Luangwa River.
-Our first stop though is the town of Chipata, home of Chipata Cotton and an important centre for the cotton famers of the region.
-Tribal Textiles represents the creativity of the African culture and those interested can enjoy a tour of their workshops (March to December).
+We look forward to the tranquillity of South Luangwa and this morning we make our way to the banks of the Luangwa River.
+We make a stop at Mulberry Mongoose to view their local jewellery and curios, these accessories are hand crafted by local ladies from South Luangwa using organic materials originating from the African bush.
+The Chipata area is a major producer of cotton and we get a taste of the creativity of the African culture.
 One of the finest sunsets is surely that enjoyed on the banks of the Luangwa River, so grab a cold drink and watch the day fade away.